VladChemerskyi/TeamWinProject/README.md

 ## General Architecture Information
 The app will have the classic client-server model.
 Here is common architecture diagram: ![common architecture diagram](https://github.com/VladChemerskyi/TeamWinProject/blob/main/docs/common_architecture_diagram.png?raw=true)
+For real-time interaction we are planning to use SignalR library.

 The mockups of future app are in separate Folder (*docs/Mockups*)